intentframe/intentframe/docs/terminal_use/current_pragmatic_choice.md

 - destructive git
 - chmod/rm/disk/root patterns

-So the short answer after the change: **the only must-fix for your stated product goal has been fixed: `curl | python` now routes to review.** The second-tier issue is keyword false positives in research/search commands.
-The rest are mostly aligned with your current cautious, non-dev-copilot Jarvis.
+Net result: **the must-fix for the stated product goal has shipped — `curl | python` now routes to review.** The second-tier issue is keyword false positives in research/search commands.
+The remaining categories are aligned with the cautious, non-dev-copilot Jarvis posture.